carlosperate/awesome-microbit/README.md

 - [The Brooke Primary School Space Programme](http://www.brooke.norfolk.sch.uk/brooke-space-programme/) - Project page documenting Brooke Primary School pupil's upcoming journey for launching a BBC micro:bit (on its own) into near-space, with experiments and sensor measurements.
 - [FunWithMicrobit](https://github.com/MicrobitPolska/FunWithMicrobit) - FunWithMicrobit is a 6 hours workshop made by kids for the kids.
 - [Year 7 micro:bit lessons](http://www.jonwitts.co.uk/year-7-microbit) - Lessons used to introduce students to the micro:bit and Python.
-- [UCL’s BBC Micro:bit Tutorials](http://microbit-challenges.readthedocs.io/en/latest/) - Tutorial sheets that introduce micro:bit features with practical examples provided to invite students to design solutions to problems.
+- [UCL’s BBC micro:bit Tutorials](http://microbit-challenges.readthedocs.io/en/latest/) - Tutorial sheets that introduce micro:bit features with practical examples provided to invite students to design solutions to problems.
 - [BBC micro:bit and Kodu Interact](http://www.kodugamelab.com/resources/#microbit) - Kodu is a visual programming language made specifically for creating games and allow interaction with the micro:bit.
 - [Build A Robot Wars Buggy](https://www.kitronik.co.uk/blog/robot-buggy-part-1-build-robot-wars-buggy-introduction/) - This fun learning resource has been put together to provide teachers with an all in one design and technology challenge that you can set for your students over the course of a term or a year.
-- [CPC UCreate Micro:bit resources](http://warksjammy.blogspot.co.uk/2017/04/cpc-ucreate-microbit-resources-all-in.html) - Collection of micro:bit resources made for CPC.
+- [CPC UCreate micro:bit resources](http://warksjammy.blogspot.co.uk/2017/04/cpc-ucreate-microbit-resources-all-in.html) - Collection of micro:bit resources made for CPC.
 - [Year 7 BBC micro:bit topic](https://bournetocode.com/projects/7-CS-micro/) - BBC micro:bit lessons from Bourne Grammar school.
 - [Microsoft 14 Week Curriculum](https://makecode.microbit.org/courses/csintro) - Targeted to middle school grades 6-8 (ages 11-14 years).
 It is also written for teachers who may not have a Computer Science background, or may be teaching an "Intro to CS" for the first time.
 - [micro:bit in science teaching - How clean is my pond](https://community.computingatschool.org.uk/resources/5204) - Using a micro:bit to monitor the level of algal growth in a pond and to control a filter pump.